Amin-MAG/My-Notes/English/Friends Series/Season-06.md

 ## Sentences

 - They shut the drapes.
-- I can not help it.
+- I cannot help it.

 # E16